KING’S LYNN DOCKS BRANCH

 The Docks branch last saw any trains in May 1993, except for a few clearance stock instances afterwards.

-Today, a small portion of the Docks Branch is still in use up to Dodmans Bridge as a turnaround point for the sand freight services serving Middleton Towers off the Dereham Branch; it is no longer used for any other purpose.
+Today, a small portion of the Docks Branch is still used up to Dodmans Bridge as a turnaround point for the sand freight services serving Middleton Towers off the Dereham Branch; it is no longer used for any other purpose.
 However, the vast goods yard has been redeveloped into a supermarket and other commercial units.

 At Kings Lynn Junction, the Hunstanton Branch no longer exists, but the Dereham Branch remains in operation up to Middleton Towers for freight use, while the Lynn Ely Cambridge Mainline is still in daily use.